-The ecbp team started the 2nd OLPC Ethiopia deployment today.
-This time, we are working at a school in Addis Ababa.
+I’m accompanying the ecbp team as they start the 2nd OLPC Ethiopia deployment today.
+This time, they are working at a school in Addis Ababa.
 The school itself is similar to another local school that I wrote about in my first week, although smaller (approximately 1000 students, rather than 2800).

 Both through mistakenly thinking this school was a public school, and also through the radiance of this photo, I was expecting the school to be more modern and have better facilities than the others I have seen.
 However, upon arrival I learn that this is another government school, and the facilities are strikingly bare.